 Through my 20+ years of practice as an Occupational Therapist (OT), my skill set and how I apply my core knowledge of Occupational Therapy has evolved.
 I often get asked, “What is Occupational Therapy?” and given my personal experience, that can be a difficult question to answer in a few sentences.
 Since April is OT month, I thought I would take a minute to share my thoughts and experiences to provide insight on the wonderful profession of OT.

-Smartphones and tablets are likely to be a top gift this holiday season, especially with the recent release of the iPhone X. While most people will be excited to unwrap these gadgets so they can start texting and downloading apps, they should also be aware of tech-related injuries that can occur with the use of these devices.
+Smartphones and tablets are likely to be a top gift this holiday season.
+While most people will be excited to unwrap these gadgets so they can start texting and downloading apps, they should also be aware of tech-related injuries that can occur with the use of these devices.

 Janine Palino, MOTS